neilotoole/jsoncolor/README.md

   version of the `segementio` codebase.
 - The `segmentio` encoder (at least as of `v0.1.14`) encodes `time.Duration` as string, while `stdlib` outputs the `int64`.
   This package follows `stdlib`.
+- The `Colors.Punc` field controls all punctuation colorization, i.e. `[]{},:"`.
+It is probably worthwhile to separate these out into individually-configurable elements.

 ## Acknowledgments